Are you in the market for a new family pet and considering a chinchilla.

 Chewing needs to be promoted because a chinchilla’s teeth consistently grow.

-An overgrown tooth or a tooth that grows in the wrong direction can cause pain, illness, and yes, even premature death.
+An overgrown tooth or a tooth that grows in the wrong direction (known as malocclusion) can cause pain, illness, and yes, even premature death.

 Chinchillas need to consistently have access to safe chew items to promote teeth grinding.

-Stick to safe wooden chinchilla chew sticks such as these (Link to Amazon)
+Stick to safe wooden chinchilla chew sticks such as these:

 As obvious as this may be, it’s a must.